openbaton/docs/docs/zabbix-plugin.md

 ![Zabbix plugin architecture][zabbix-plugin-architecture]

 Some of the benefits introduced by the usage of such plugin:
-1) Make the consumers (NFVO, VNFM) independent to the monitoring system.
+1) Make the consumers (NFVO, VNF managers, Fault Management System, AutoScaling Engine) independent to the monitoring system.
-2) The communication between the consumers and zabbix-plugin is JSON based, so the consumers can be written in any languages.
+2) The communication between the consumers and Zabbix Plugin is JSON based, so the consumers can be written in any languages.
 3) The values of the items are cached and updated periodically in order to avoid to contact the Zabbix Server each time a specific metric is required.
-4) If your consumer is written in java, we provide a simple class MonitoringPluginCaller which handle the communication via RabbitMQ.

 ## Prerequisites

 The prerequisites are:

 - Zabbix server (2.2 or 3.0) installed and running.
 See [how to configure Zabbix server 2.2][zabbix-server-configuration-2.2] or [Zabbix server 3.0][zabbix-server-configuration-3.0].
-- RabbitMQ server installed and running
+- Open Baton NFVO up and running
 - Git installed
-- Gradle installed

 ## Set up environment